brac/react-mutably-books/NOTES.md

 ```

 # How do you handle multiple inputs on a sinlge component?
-You give each input a unique name, then use `event.target.name` to determine which input element has data going into to.
+You give each input a unique name, then use `event.target.name` to determine which input element has data going into to it.
 Then on your `handleChange()` helper method you can write it like so:
 ```javascript
 handelChange(event) {
   const name = event.target.name;